u235axe/FeOFu/3_NewLanguage.md

 I would argue that for the sake of reducing the time of the Edit-Build-Debug cycle, implementing a tricky on-the-fly migration of binary or even data layout is simply not worth it.
 I would sooner advocate for a well designed compilation model (something that has been layed out well) and write tooling accordingly.
 I would gladly engage in this part of the project.

+#### Reply to Máté:
+Optimization and runtime editing are two different aspects.
+The mentioned memory transition is simply an optimization pass at runtime, it is not related to runtime editing of the code.
+Editing is difficult as someone needs to prove the invariance of the change.

 7. Decision related to dependent typing:
 We monomoprhise from the dependently typed representation to the internal language, this way there should be no polymorphism left.
 This affects the memory layout: the user cannot represent simple dependent code: like reading variable length data at runtime.
 Does Introducing a variable length array type enough to cover the affected practical cases?
 What are the limitations, trade-offs?